-On May 11, 2005, the shareholders approved the Company's 2004 Omnibus Incentive Plan (the "2004 Plan").
-The 2004 Plan replaced both the 1994 Employee Flexible Stock Option Plan and the Non-Employee Directors Stock Option Plan and thus broadens the array of equity alternatives available to the Company.
-On May 11, 2010, the shareholders reapproved the performance measures under the 2004 Plan.
-Under the 2004 Plan, the Company is allowed to grant stock options, stock appreciation rights, non-vested and restricted stock (including performance stock), restricted stock units (including performance units), other stock-based awards, non-employee director awards, dividend equivalents and cash-based awards.
-There are up to 6,074,969 common shares available under the 2004 Plan which may be granted to any participant in any plan year as defined in the 2004 Plan.
+On May 8, 2012, the shareholders approved the Company's 2012 Omnibus Incentive Plan (the "2012 Omnibus Plan").
+The 2012 Omnibus Plan replaced the Company's 2004 Omnibus Incentive Plan (the "2004 Omnibus Plan") for future grants.
+Under the 2012 Omnibus Plan, the Company is allowed to grant stock options, stock appreciation rights, non-vested and restricted stock (including performance stock), restricted stock units (including performance units), other stock-based awards, non-employee director awards, dividend equivalents and cash-based awards.
+There are up to 11,066,544 common shares available under the 2012 Omnibus Plan which may be granted to participants in any plan year (as such term is defined in the 2012 Omnibus Plan).
 Some of those shares are subject to outstanding awards as detailed in the tables below.
-To the extent these outstanding awards are forfeited or expire without exercise, the shares will be returned to and available for future grants under the 2004 Plan.
-The 2004

-Plan's purpose is to attract, retain and motivate employees, directors and third party service providers of the Company and to encourage them to have a financial interest in the Company.
-The 2004 Plan is administered by the Compensation Committee (the "Committee") of the Board of Directors.
-The Committee has the authority to select plan participants, grant awards, and determine the terms and conditions of such awards as defined in the 2004 Plan.
-The Committee has adopted a Long-Term Incentive Plan (the "LTIP") for the Company's key employees, as a subplan under the terms of the 2004 Plan.
+To the extent these outstanding awards are forfeited or expire without exercise, the shares will be returned to and available for future grants under the 2012 Omnibus Plan.
+The 2012 Omnibus Plan's purpose is to attract, retain and motivate employees, directors and third party service providers of the Company and to encourage them to have a financial interest in the Company.
+The 2012 Omnibus Plan is administered by the Compensation Committee (the "Committee") of the Board of Directors.
+The Committee has the authority to select plan participants, grant awards, and determine the terms and conditions of such awards as provided in the 2012 Omnibus Plan.
+The Committee has adopted an executive compensation program that includes a long-term incentive component (the "LTIP") for the Company's key employees, as a subplan under the terms of the 2012 Omnibus Plan.
 The principal purpose of the LTIP is to encourage the Company's executives to enhance the value of the Company and, hence, the price of the Company's stock and the stockholders' return.
 In addition, the LTIP is designed to create retention incentives for the individual and to provide an opportunity for increased equity ownership by executives.
-The Committee awarded dollar value performance based restricted stock and stock option opportunities under the LTIP in each of fiscal 2011, 2010 and 2009 to certain of the Company's officers, including the Chief Executive Officer and certain of its Executive Vice Presidents.
+The Committee awarded dollar value performance based restricted stock and stock option opportunities under the LTIP in each of fiscal 2012, 2011 and 2010 to certain of the Company's key employees, including the Chief Executive Officer and certain of its Executive Vice Presidents.
 The restricted stock and stock options underlying the LTIP are issued only if a predetermined financial objective is met by the Company.
-The Company met the financial objective for fiscal 2010 and fiscal 2009 and those shares and options were issued in accordance with the terms of the LTIP plan.
-See Long-Term Incentive Opportunity Awards below for a discussion on the fiscal 2011 LTIP plan.
-The Company's stock options granted under the 2004 Plan generally terminate 10 years after date of grant.
-At December 31, 2011, the number of common shares available for issuance under the 2004 Plan was 1,603,522.
+The Company met the financial objective for fiscal 2011 and fiscal 2010 and those shares and options were issued in accordance with the terms of the LTIP.
+See "Fiscal 2012 Long-Term Incentive Opportunity Awards" below for a discussion of the fiscal 2012 LTIP award opportunities.
+The Company's stock options granted under the 2012 Omnibus Plan generally terminate 10 years after date of grant.
+At December 29, 2012, the number of common shares available for issuance under the 2012 Omnibus Plan was 11,016,544.

-The following is a summary of stock-based compensation granted during the years ended December 31, 2011, January 1, 2011 and January 2, 2010.
+The following is a summary of stock-based compensation granted during the years ended December 29, 2012, December 31, 2011 and January 1, 2011.